alexviso/alexviso/README.md

 - 👋 Hi, I’m @alexviso
-- 👀 I’m interested in Python, Finance, Project Management and how things interconnect
+- 👀 I’m interested in Python, Finance, Project Management and how things interconnect in general, nothing's an island
-- 🌱 I’m currently learning a lot
+- 🌱 I’m currently learning a lot on various aspects of life, tech, business and the world
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...